Winter Travel Guide: Navigating Reno, Nevada, and the Sierra Nevada Mountains to Surrounding Destinations

 Tires

-Given the mild winters in Reno, I prefer using all-weather tires as they handle a variety of weather conditions well.
-Since heavy snow is infrequent, I find no need to switch to snow tires.
+Given the generally mild winters in Reno, I prefer using all-weather tires as they perform well in a variety of conditions, including light snow and icy patches.
+Since heavy snowstorms are relatively infrequent, I don't find it necessary to switch to dedicated snow tires.
+However, I know friends with smaller or lighter vehicles who always switch to snow tires every winter for added stability and reliability in snowier conditions.

 All-season tires are suitable for warm, dry, and mild wet conditions.
 However, when temperatures consistently drop to 45 degrees Fahrenheit and below, I recommend considering snow tires.